Practical Dirac Majorana confusion theorem: Issues and Applicability: practical Dirac-Majorana Confusion Theorem and its exceptions

 Consider the decay of the parent $B^0$ in its rest frame in which the $\mu^+,\mu^-$ back to back with equal but opposite 3-momenta.
 Experimentally this is an ideal situation since it is easier to detect muons.
 The neutrino antineutrino pair must also fly away back-to-back since $3$-momentum is conserved.
 This is a much simpler kinematic configuration than the general kinematics for any $4$-body decay.
 Instead of the usual five independent variables one needs to describe any $4$-body decay, we only need two independent variables to describe the back-to-back configuration.
 In this case, the energies of the two muons are the same and let us denote them by $E_\mu$.
 Similarly, the energies of the back-to-back neutrino and antineutrino are the same and let us denote them by $E_\nu$.
 Either $E_\mu$ or $E_\nu$ is independent, because from conservation of energy we get,

 where $m_B$ is the mass of the $B^0$ meson.
 Let us choose $E_\mu$ as one independent variable.
-The other independent variable would then be the angle, say $\theta$, between the muon direction and the neutrino direction.
+The other independent variable would then be the angle, say $\theta$, between the muon direction and the neutrino direction. \blue{We would like again to point out that direct observation of neutrinos destroys the effect of quantum statistics, as explained before.
+Hence, any inference from qauntum statistical probe necessarily requires no direct detection of the final neutrinos \cite{Kim:2024xof}.
+This is precisely achieved in the back-to-back special kinematic configuration where the energy momentum information is inferred purely by observing the muons.}

 For back-to-back case, with $E_1 = E_2 = E_\nu$ (say) and the angle between the two neutrinos $\Theta=\pi$, we get the following,

 Moreover, for the back-to-back case we have

 It can be shown that, in general,